 Degrees of freedom in regression is a bit more complicated, and I’ll keep it on the simple side.
 Think back to the general formula for DF, N – P. In a regression model, each term is an estimated parameter that uses one degree of freedom.
 In the regression output below, you can see how each term requires a DF.
 There are 28 observations and the two independent variables use a total of two DF.
 The remaining 26 degrees of freedom are displayed in Error.

-The error degrees of freedom are the independent pieces of information that are available for estimating your coefficient estimates.
+The error degrees of freedom are the independent pieces of information that are available for estimating your coefficients.
 For precise coefficient estimates and powerful hypothesis tests in regression, you must have many error degrees of freedom.
 This equates to having many observations for each model term.